Guide to Selling a House by Auction

 And the process for selling a house by auction is easier than most people think.
 In fact, by the time property sellers have been educated on the process of selling by auction, some wonder why anyone would even consider selling with an estate agent.

 Property auctions have evolved to serve the more “average” house seller.
-Whilst the traditional “homes under the hammer” style auctions you see on TV are style thriving, there are newer methods of auction designed to suit the requirements of most home sellers.
+Whilst the “homes under the hammer” style auctions you see on TV are style thriving, there are newer methods of auction designed to suit the requirements of most home sellers.

 In this guide: